emrgnt-cmplxty/fermi/docs/0.old/contracts/sandbox.md

 - `set_status` stores a message as a string under the sender's account as the key on chain.
 - `get_status` retrieves a message of given account name as a string. _(returns `null` if `set_status` was never called)_

-1. Start a Axion Sandbox node.
+1. Start a Fermi Sandbox node.
 If you've already run a sandbox node with tests make sure you delete `/tmp/near-sandbox` before restarting the node.
 2. Go to the contract source code in `src/lib.rs`.
 The compiled contract lives in the `res` directory.
 Let's do some preparation for the test:

 ```bash